Doge-is-Dope/AndroidJetpack/Architecture/README.md

 ### LiveData

-LiveData is an observable data holder class that is lifecycle-aware
+- Live Data is an observable data holder class that is lifecycle-aware.
+- Live Data allows us to easily communicate from the View Model to the UIController
+- Live Data keeps track of data ```state```.
+An example of ```state```: The button is red or the current score is 20.
+- An event happens once and it's done until it's triggered again.
+An example of ```event```: Navigating to another screen, a buuton is pressed, a notification.

 ### Usage